jontiritilli/tdd-kata/README.md

 This kata demonstrates the [`transformation priority premise`](https://en.wikipedia.org/wiki/Transformation_Priority_Premise).

-Write a function `generate` that, given an integer, returns the list containing the prime factors in numerical sequence.
+Write a function `getPrimeFactors` that, given an integer, returns the list containing the prime factors in numerical sequence.

 - 1 should return `[]`